Agentic-Trust-Layer/agentic-trust/apps/name-validation/README.md

 1. **Validator App**: The validator app uses `AGENTIC_TRUST_VALIDATOR_PRIVATE_KEY` for signing transactions via the `validatorApp` userApp.

-2. **Validator Address**: The validator address (AA address) is derived from `AGENTIC_TRUST_VALIDATOR_PRIVATE_KEY` using the same method as in the admin app (seed: 'validator-ens').
+2. **Validator Address**: The validator address (AA address) is derived from `AGENTIC_TRUST_VALIDATOR_PRIVATE_KEY` using the same method as in the admin app (seed: 'name-validator').
 This is the address that validation requests are sent to.

 2. **Reading Requests**: The service calls `getValidatorRequests(validatorAddress)` to get all validation requests for the validator.